 Some advisors charge fixed retainer fees, due monthly, quarterly, or annually.
 The fees can range significantly; annually, the low end may be $2,000, with the high end at $7,500.
-Investors can ask an advisor why the retainer is priced how it is.
+Investors can ask an advisor to explain what they get for paying the retainer.

-In this scenario, advisors receive pay that’s based on the products sold.
+In this scenario, advisors get paid based on the products they sell to clients.
 Some advisors may receive a percentage of the assets of a client before the investments are made.
 Others can be paid by a financial institution after the transaction has occurred, while others may charge clients each time that a stock is bought or sold.
-A commission on mutual funds, for example, might range between 3% and 6%.

 This can be a percentage of the assets being managed by the financial advisor.
-U.S. News & World Report says that paying 1% annually is reasonable under this structure when including both the fees of a financial advisor and any investment fees.
+Generally speaking, paying 1% annually is reasonable under this structure when including both the fees of a financial advisor and any investment fees.
 When considering an advisor who charges these fees, it can make sense to ask for a breakdown and the reasoning behind the fee structure.

-Robo advising may not be the right choice for people who need advice for complex financial situations, such as when tax advice is also crucial.
-It also wouldn’t fit the needs of investors who want to sit down with a human advisor, of course.
+Automated investing platforms may not be the right choice for people who need advice for complex financial situations, such as tax planning.
+It also wouldn’t fit the needs of investors who simply prefer to sit down with a human advisor, of course.

 Just like with human advisors, different robo advisor programs offer different services.
 So if the idea of robo advising sounds appealing, it can help to check more than one option.